Transverse voltage in anisotropic hydrodynamic conductors

-Here, $\Phi_y^{\mathrm{stress}}$ is related to the $yy$ component of the stress tensor $\Pi _{\mu \nu}\equiv \bra{p_\mu}\ket{v_\nu h}$ of the quantum fluid, whereas $\Phi_y^{\mathrm{mr}}$ is proportional to the MR rate $\gamma_{\mathrm{mr}}$.
+Here, $\Phi_y^{\mathrm{stress}}$ is related to the $yy$ component of the stress tensor $\Pi _{\mu \nu}\equiv \bra{p_\mu}\ket{v_\nu h}$ of the quantum fluid~\cite{Bradlyn2012,massignan2005viscous}, whereas $\Phi_y^{\mathrm{mr}}$ is proportional to the MR rate $\gamma_{\mathrm{mr}}$.

-\textit{Ballistic-hydrodynamic crossover.---} In order to demonstrate the anisotropy effect of Fermi surface in a tractable manner, we use the following parameterization for the Fermi wave vector $k_F$ for a $C_n$ Fermi surface $k_F(\theta;\alpha,\varphi) = k_F^0 \left\{ 1 + \alpha \cos[n( \theta - \varphi)]\right\}$, where $\theta$ is the angle between $\mathbf{k}_F$ and the crystal $k_x$-axis, $\varphi$ is the angle between the crystal and channel axes as shown in Fig.\ref{fig2}a. $\alpha$ is the controlling parameter for the Fermi surface shape.
-With varying $\alpha$, the Fermi surface goes from circular to cross-shaped, and finally flower-shaped, as shown in Fig.\ref{fig2}a for $n=4$.
+\textit{Ballistic-hydrodynamic crossover.---} In order to demonstrate the anisotropy effect of FSs in a tractable manner, we use the following parametrization for the Fermi wave vector $k_F$ for a $D_n$ FS $k_F(\theta;\alpha,\varphi) = k_F^0 \left\{ 1 + \alpha \cos[n( \theta - \varphi)]\right\}$, where $\theta$ is the angle between $\mathbf{k}_F$ and the crystal $k_x$-axis, $\varphi$ is the angle between the crystal and channel axes as shown in Fig.~\ref{fig2}a. $\alpha$ is the controlling parameter for the FS shape.
+With varying $\alpha$, the FS goes from circular to cross-shaped, and finally flower-shaped, as shown in Fig.\ref{fig2}a for $n=4$.

-We mainly focus on non-Ohmic region, so we fix the MR rate $\gamma_{\mathrm{mr}}$ within the limit $\gamma_{\mathrm{mr}} W/v_F \lesssim 1$ and change the MC rate $\gamma_{\mathrm{mc}}$ to investigate the ballistic-hydrodynamic crossover.
-The transverse voltage at the misalignment angle $\varphi=22.5^\circ$ which marks the maximal transverse voltage in the ballistic case as a function of both Fermi surface shape and MC scattering rate is studied in Fig.\ref{fig2}(a).
-In order to show the sign change of the transverse voltage, it is best to look at the normalized quantity $\Phi_y/\Phi_B$ where $\Phi_B$ is the ballistic voltage ($\gamma_{\mathrm{mc}}=0$).
-We observe that for a fixed small $\alpha<\alpha_c$, the transverse voltage remains of the same sign irrespective of the value of $\gamma_{\mathrm{mc}}$.
-At the critical value $\alpha_c \approx 0.3$, the increasingly anisotropic Fermi surface leads to a sign change of the ballistic voltage (yellow arrow). {We should emphasize that the sign reverses when changing the Fermi surface shape is not due to the hydrodynamic nature, it is a direct consequence of the Fermi velocity distribution of different Fermi surfaces.
-In the supplemental material~\cite{supp}, we show that this latter sign change is determined by the quantity $\expval{v_x \mathrm{sign}(v_y)}$.
-The physical picture is that for a given driven electric field $E_x$, the response to it is proportional to $v_x$, and $\text{sign}(v_y)$ indicates the electrons moving to the top or bottom in the transverse direction of the channel. }
+Focusing on non-Ohmic region, we fix the MR rate $\gamma_{\mathrm{mr}}$ within the limit $\gamma_{\mathrm{mr}} W/v_F \lesssim 1$ and change the MC rate $\gamma_{\mathrm{mc}}$ to investigate the ballistic-hydrodynamic crossover.
+The transverse voltage at the misalignment angle $\varphi=22.5^\circ$ (i.~e. maximal misalignment) as a function of both FS shape and MC scattering rate is shown in Fig.~\ref{fig2}a.
+In order to track the sign change of the transverse voltage, we normalize by the ballistic voltage $\Phi_B$ with $\gamma_{\mathrm{mc}}=0$.
+For a fixed small $\alpha<\alpha_c$, the transverse voltage remains of the same sign irrespective of the value of $\gamma_{\mathrm{mc}}$.
+At the critical value $\alpha_c \approx 0.3$, the increasingly anisotropic FS leads to a sign change of the ballistic voltage (yellow arrow).
+Such a sign reversal is a direct consequence of the Fermi velocity distribution of different FSs, which is the only relevant factor in the ballistic limit.
+In the supplemental material~\cite{supp}, we elucidate that this latter sign change is determined by the average $\expval{v_x \mathrm{sign}(v_y)}$.